 Although they don’t do much damage to strong, healthy plants, they can cause yellowing, stunted growth, and even death in seedlings and more fragile plants.
 Plus, nobody wants a swarm of gnats flying in your face every time you water your houseplants.
 Yuck.

 How to Get Rid of Them

 Killing off the gnats is really not that difficult and thankfully you don’t need to bug bomb your home.
 The first step is to reduce the natural habitat so that it is inhospitable.
-This means drying out the soil.
-Fungus gnat larvae need moist soil, so if you let it dry out completely before your next watering, it will get rid of soil gnats that are already there and discourage new ones from laying their eggs.
+This means drying out the soil they live in.
+Fungus gnat larvae need moist soil, so if you let it dry out completely before your next watering, it will get rid of the ones that are already there and discourage new adults from laying their eggs.

 Next, spray the top of the soil with a soap-and-water mixture.
 Just a few drops of biodegradable dish soap or liquid Castille soap in a cup of water will do the trick.
 This will kill the larvae.
 Do it again in a few days to ensure that it gets all of the larvae.